microsoft/workshop-library/full/intro-git-github-version-control/remote-github.md

 ## Creating a GitHub Repository

-## Cloneing a Git Repository Locally
+## Cloning a Git Repository Locally
 $ git clone <path-to-repository-to-clone>

 This command:
-• takes the path to an existing repository
+- takes the path to an existing repository
-• by default will create a directory with the same name as the repository that's being cloned
+- by default will create a directory with the same name as the repository that's being cloned
-• can be given a second argument that will be used as the name of the directory
+- can be given a second argument that will be used as the name of the directory
-• will create the new repository inside of the current working directory
+- will create the new repository inside of the current working directory

 ## Uploading Changes to GitHub

 Make changes

-Add chanes
+Add changes

 Commit changes